-The programme consists of three academic years (B1, B2 and B3) of 60 EC each.
-The academic timetable for the programme consists of two semesters per year, each semester consisting of two quarters of ten weeks each.
+The programme consists of three academic years (B1, B2 and B3) of 60 ECs each.
+The academic timetable for the programme consists of two semesters per year, each semester consisting of two quarters of ten (or eleven) weeks each.
 Every quarter, a student takes part in one unit of study, a 'module' of 15 EC (420 hours).
-The global overview of the programme structure is given in Table 1.
+The global overview of the programme structure is given in Table 1 and 2.

-Each module is composed of a number of module components.
-The central component of every module is a project.
-The other components (learning-teaching trajectories), such as theory, research methodology, and skills are clustered around this project.
+The Bachelor's programme is based on the so-called Twente Educational Model (TEM).
+This means challenging themed project education.
+Each module centers on a specific project, which reflects a contemporary challenge at the crossroads of organization, technology and design.
+Each module consists of four module components which belong to one of the four learning-teaching trajectory's (LTT): Project (P), Theory (T), Research Methodology (R) and Academic and Professional Skills (S).
+In addition to getting acquainted with the theoretical underpinnings of the specific issues at stake within the project (Theory), students will also develop the necessary skills to conduct research (Research Methodology) and to present their work (Academic and Professional Skills).
+These three components are clustered around this project.
 Students use the knowledge and skills gained in these components to do the project.
 Different scientific disciplines and approaches are applied in every project.
-Within the module, students work in groups on project-oriented assignments and gain new knowledge independently (under the support and supervision of tutors).
+Within the module, students work in groups on project oriented assignments and gain new knowledge independently (under the support and supervision of tutors).
 Such a teaching approach requires a variety of assessment forms - individual and group assignments, individual written tests, group papers and presentations, etc. - which are applied at different phases along each module.

-More detailed information on the exam formats can be found in the module descriptions in Osiris and at the Blackboard site of each module.
+More detailed information on the learning goals, exam formats can be found in the module descriptions in Osiris and at the Blackboard site of each module.